As of Sept 5, the advisory has been lifted at Beaver Lake. However, blue-green algae blooms are unpredictable and may occur at any time.

 The CRD, in consultation with Island Health, has lifted a beach advisory for Beaver Lake, located in Elk/Beaver Lake Regional Park.
 Samples collected at the beach indicated a “below detection limit” result for cyanotoxins.
 The extended absence of blue-green scum combined with test results are good indicators that the bloom is over.

-These algae are known toxin producers and these compounds have been detected previously at the park.
-Ingesting water containing these cyanotoxins may cause a range of symptoms, including headaches and abdominal pain in humans, and can lead to lethal liver damage in dogs.
+Park users are reminded to watch for the distinctive blue-green sheen that can appear on the lake surface.
+Blue-green algae blooms are unpredictable and may occur at any time.
+These blue-green algae are known toxin producers.
+Ingesting water containing the blue-green algae may cause a range of symptoms, including headaches and abdominal pain in humans, and can lead to lethal liver damage in dogs.

 To learn more about blue-green algae, please visit these sites: